ddprrt/ddprrt.github.io/src/content/_posts/2020-08-19-this-in-javascript-and-typescript.md

 ### unbinding

-Problems occur if you accidentally *unbind* a function, e.g. by passing a function that is bound to some other function, or storing it in a variable.
+Problems occur if you accidentally *unbind* a function, e.g. by passing a function that is bound to some other function or storing it in a variable.

 ```typescript
 const author = {